dionarodrigues/diogorodrigues.dev/blog/2023-02-28-reactjs-behind-the-scenes.en.md

 ### Additional notes

 An off topic that I think it’s awesome to notice is that the documentary highlighted some diversity on IT.
-I believe there are much more to do, however having LGBTs people as chiefs is inspirational.
+I believe there are much more to do, however having LGBTs people as managers is inspirational.
 To be more complete, I would also like to see more black people in the film.